-Effective January 1, 1996, the Corporation agrees to pay into a Special Fund one (1) cent per hour per employee for all compensated hours for the purpose of contributing to the C.A.W. - Social Justice Fund.
+The Corporation agrees to pay into a Special Fund one (1) cent per hour per employee for all compensated hours for the purpose of contributing to the CAW - Social Justice Fund.
 The Fund is a registered non profit charity which contributes to Canadian and international non-partisan, non-governmental relief and development organizations.
-Such monies are to be paid on a quarterly basis into the Fund established by its Board of Directors and sent by the Company to the following address:
+Such monies are to be paid on a quarterly basis into the Fund established by its Board of Directors and sent by the Corporation to the following address: